Discover more from Marco Altini’s Substack

 In most cases, we simply do not know.
 Like most things, our HRV is partially genetically determined and partially due to our lifestyle, the environment we live in, and all sorts of other factors.

-The fact that we don’t know why HRV might be lower in certain people simply highlights how there is no clear association between HRV and other characteristics or outcomes.
+The fact that we don’t know why HRV might be lower in certain people simply highlights how there is no clear causal association between HRV and other characteristics or outcomes (in either direction).

 What does a low HRV mean?